disc-o/disco_app/README.md

 - Encode the following JSON to a string, then encrypt it using `public_key` to string `s`

+**Note:**

+- The scope should be encoded in this way: every scope is one word without "+" inside the word, and use "+" to connect different scopes.
+- If the scope does not contain keyword `key_b`, it would be considered a request for *key B* instead of *key A*

 ```json
 {
     "client_id": "IKEA's ID (encrypted)",